 Language is important.
 There are portfolios for Women, Sport, Aged Care, Defence Personnel even Sport to indicate and ensure there is sustained and particular focus.

-The VCI has also called for the instigation of a rigorous, and transparent process by state and federal governments, to ensure that legislative and decision making processes, actively considers the impact on children and future generations.
+The VCI has also called for the instigation of a rigorous, and transparent process by state and federal governments, to ensure that legislative and decision-making processes, actively consider the impact on children and future generations.
 Something comparable to an environmental impact statement.
 This would ensure that children, who cannot vote, and so are excluded from influencing the political process, have their interests explicitly considered.
-This process should include the views of children whenever possible; risk analysis for particularly vulnerable children; and be evaluated and reported on.
-Consideration of the impact on children and future generations, is integral to sound decision making and would help translate some of the rhetoric, virtue signalling and motherhood statements into more tangible and accountable action.
+This process should include the views of children whenever possible; risk analysis for particularly vulnerable children, and be evaluated and reported on.
+Consideration of the impact on children and future generations is integral to sound decision making and would help translate some of the rhetoric, virtue signaling and motherhood statements into more tangible and accountable action.

-The work of the VCI is best described as advocacy and rights based work, because of its focus on deeper issues of causality by questioning societal attitudes to children.
-From the start we have grappled with how we would measure our impact and success.
-This is because the VCI’s ambitious vision and objectives defy easy or conventional measurement.
+The work of the VCI is best described as advocacy and rights-based work, because of its focus on deeper issues of causality by questioning societal attitudes to children.
+From the start, we have grappled with how we would measure our impact and success.
+This is because the VCI’s ambitious vision and objectives defy easy or conventional measurements.